chaitanya039/chaitanya039/README.md

-I’m a third-year IT Engineering student at PICT, Pune, with a strong focus on MERN stack development and a growing interest in AI/ML.
-Currently, I’m deepening my skills in artificial intelligence, machine learning, and advanced web technologies.
-I'm looking to collaborate on innovative web and AI projects that drive real-world impact.
-I’m also open to discussions around scalable MERN applications and the experience of balancing startup life with academics.
-Excited to join Mastercard as an intern and take on new challenges ahead.
+**Hey there!**, Myself Chaitanya Pansare an IT Engineering student at __PICT__, Pune, passionate about web development MERN and AI/ML.
+Currently exploring real-world applications of emerging tech and gearing up for an upcoming internship at Mastercard.

 ## 🌐 Socials: